Introducing Ambari

 Why We Built Amabri

-In the dynamic landscape of Large Language Models (LLMs), the creation of Ambari stemmed from a multifaceted purpose:
+In the dynamic landscape of Large Language Models (LLMs), the creation of Amabri stemmed from a multifaceted purpose:

 As LLMs increasingly permeate mainstream usage, open-source models, while enriched in world knowledge, predominantly emerge from English-centric training.
 Amabri serves as a pioneering initiative to broaden this scope and adapt LLMs to diverse languages.